Skip to main content

 Answer: False

 Not every illness or injury warrants a trip to the emergency room (ER).
-ERs are an essential medical facility for health care that saves lives.
-But it’s recommended that you only visit there when you need life-saving treatment.
+ERs are essential medical facilities for healthcare that requires immediate medical attention.
+But it’s recommended that you only visit there when you need life-saving treatment or you are at risk of permanent disablement due to an injury.

-“Emergency room visits should really be reserved for...emergencies,” says Noor Ali, M.D., a health care adviser in Tampa, Florida.
-That means you are experiencing a serious health problem, such as:
+“Emergency room visits should really be reserved for...emergencies,” says Noor Ali, M.D., a healthcare adviser in Tampa, Florida.
+That means you are experiencing a serious health problem, such as:1

 • Chest pain or pressure in your chest